WPF-Forge/Forge.Forms/README.md

 ## Introduction

 Do you like code-first?
 Do you have a lot of forms?
 Then this library is for you!
 Forge.Forms makes it easy to create code-first forms with some nice features out of the box!

+Join us at https://gitter.im/WPF-Forge for questions or general discussion.

 ## Code Samples